Portugal's president poised for reelection, exit polls show | DW | 24.01.2021

-Exit polls put President Marcelo Rebelo de Sousa on track to win a second term.
-Portugal's presidential election was held amid a deadly surge in COVID-19 cases.
+Ex-journalist Marcelo Rebelo de Sousa is on track to win his second term as the president of Portugal, according to exit polls.
+The vote was held amid a deadly surge in COVID-19 cases.

 An exit poll published by public broadcaster RTP showed Rebelo de Sousa winning between 57% and 62% of the vote.
-The figures would be enough for him to win an absolute majority, avoiding a runoff election.
+The figures would be enough for him to win an absolute majority, avoiding a runoff election and handing him another 5-year term.

 Socialist challenger Ana Gomes is projected to take second place, snagging 13% to 16% of the vote.

-The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to take third place with 16%.
+The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to come in third place with between 9 to 12%.

+A total of sevent candidates were in the running, with official results are expected on Monday night.

+Rebelo de Sousa, a 72-year-old former television personality and law professor, was expected to win by a large margin.
+He enjoys a consistent approval rating of 60% or more and is known for his candid moments in public — from sharing a meal with homeless people to wearing shorts to go shopping at a supermarket.

 While not the head of state, Portugal's presidents have the power to dissolve parliament and call for fresh elections — a pivotal constitutional role with a minority government in power.